 Fair dealing in advertising and communications – crowdfunding and peer-to-peer lending guidance note

-The aim of this guidance is to ensure licensed crowdfunding and peer-to-peer lending platforms understand their obligations when advertising or communicating with customers.
-See more
+The aim of this guidance document is to ensure licensed crowdfunding and peer-to-peer lending platforms understand their obligations when advertising or communicating with customers.
+Read more about Fair Dealing.

 The FMA has wide powers to exempt persons or transactions from some financial markets law requirements.
 These powers enable us to remove rigidities in the law and ensure requirements for businesses are reasonable and cost-effective.
 Find out more about exemptions you can apply for under the FMC Act and current exemption notices.